informaat-ipe/receiver/README.md

     npm install && npm start
 ```

+If you want to run a docker image, do this: `npm run build && npm run docker`.

 ## Setup
 1. Set up a Webhook on the informaat-ipe organisation on Github, posting 'new repo' event messages to this endpoint: `[url of server]/new-module`
 1. When a new repo event is received, the `handler` will pass the message to `decoder`